A study of memory effects in a chess database

-The CM model is not only able to simultaneously fit the inter-event time distribution and the popularity distribution.
-It also yields to the existence of long-range correlations, or memory effects, which we compare against the long-range correlations exhibited by the chess database.
-In order to analyze the existence of long-range correlations, we measure the Hurst exponent of the time series obtained from the models and data, computed using the different assignation rules: PAR, EAR, GAR and UAR (see section~\ref{sec:theory}).
-To calculate the Hurst exponent we use a linear DFA method.
+In order to analyze the presence of long-range correlations, we measured the Hurst exponent ($H$) of time series derived from the models and the empirical data.
+The time series are obtained using three different assignation rules: PAR, GAR and UAR, and the Hurst exponent is computed with a linear DFA method~(see Section~\ref{sec:theory}).
+Again, for CM we set the parameters obtained in Section \ref{ss:param_fit}.
+It is worth mentioning that long-range correlations are present in time series constructed from the database for depths greater and lower than $d=4$~\cite{Schaigorodsky14PA}.